military schools in texas

 It is one of the oldest military schools in Texas along with TMI Episcopal.

-The academy accepts students that commute to campus for the grades K-12.
+The academy accepts students that commute to campus for grades K-12.

 Meanwhile, students between the grades of 6-12 have the option of living and eating on campus.

-The majority of cadets reside on campus (approximately 75%) with a total enrollment that is less than 300 students.
+The minority of cadets board on campus (approximately 21%) with a total enrollment of a little over 300 students.

-San Marcos Academy is governed by a 15-member board of trustees.
+San Marcos Academy is governed by a 15-member board of trustees selected by the Baptist General Convention of Texas.

 Students have the opportunity to participate in a variety of campus events and activities, as well as the Junior Reserve Officer Training Corps.

-Cadets are not required to serve on the Army JROTC program though the majority decide to take advantage of this phenomenal opportunity.
+Cadets are not required to serve in the Army JROTC program, though many decide to take advantage of this phenomenal opportunity.

 Average Tuition / Boarding